nlp-waseda/comet-atomic-ja/README.md

 # COMET-ATOMIC ja

-We build a commonsense knowledge graph on events in Japanese, with reference to [ATOMIC](https://allenai.org/data/atomic) and [COMET](https://github.com/atcbosselut/comet-commonsense).
+We built a commonsense knowledge graph on events in Japanese, with reference to [ATOMIC](https://allenai.org/data/atomic) and [COMET](https://github.com/atcbosselut/comet-commonsense).
-The graph is built from scratch, without translation.
+The graph was built from scratch, without translation.

 We obtained the seed graph by Yahoo!
 Crowdsourcing and expanded it by in-context learning with HyperCLOVA JP.

 ## Data

 The graph is in JSON Lines format.
-Each line has an event and its inferences for the four relation types, derived from those in ATOMIC.
+Each line contains an event and its inferences for the four relation types, derived from those in ATOMIC.

+We rearranged the relation types in ATOMIC by considering the two dimensions: *inference categories* and *time series*.
+Therefore, the graph covers the following relations:

 | \\     | Event   | Mental state |
 | :----- | :------ | :----------- |